Hungarian Algorithm (KuhnβMunkres), Step-by-Step

-The Hungarian algorithm (also called the Kuhn–Munkres algorithm) is a polynomial-time method to solve the assignment problem: choose exactly one job per worker and one worker per job to minimize total cost.
+The Hungarian algorithm (also called the KuhnβMunkres algorithm) is a polynomial-time method (commonly O(nΒ³)) for the assignment problem (a.k.a. the linear assignment problem): choose exactly one job per worker and one worker per job to minimize total cost.

-- The assignment model and why Hungarian works
+- The assignment model (matrix + constraints) and what βone-to-oneβ means

 - Row/column reduction, covering zeros, and the adjustment step